systemjs/systemjs/docs/config-api.md

   This should correspond to the "nonce-" attribute set in the Content-Security-Policy header.
 * `integrity`: The [subresource integrity](http://www.w3.org/TR/SRI/#the-integrity-attribute) attribute corresponding to the script integrity, describing the expected hash of the final code to be executed.
   For example, `System.config({ meta: { 'src/example.js': { integrity: 'sha256-e3b0c44...' }});` would throw an error if the translated source of `src/example.js` doesn't match the expected hash.
+* `esmExports`: When loading a module that is not an ECMAScript Module, we set the module as the `default` export, but then also iterate the module object and copy named exports for it a well.
+Use this option to disable this iteration and copying of the exports.

 #### packages
 Type: `Object`